R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata

 Edge resources, specifically the continuum, are usually employed to execute tasks in a distributed manner to provide a time-limited service.
 For example, developers may partition the communication and computation-intensive deep learning models, consecutively deploy them on the continuum, and then execute them to obtain the results with a short delay \cite{edgeai}.
 Compared with purely cloud processing, continuum processing has several benefits: low energy cost and low latency.
 However, the latter advantages assume that the nodes/networks state and the data sources details are known, even for a trivial counting job, such as task scheduling, resource discovering, and data retrieving.
 The most popular way of knowing and managing these states and details is utilizing a central metadata server that involves abstract data about essential attributes such as location, size, and format.
 This strategy is used in many applications like the ``Metastore'' or ``NameNode'' of Apache Hadoop.
 By managing the metadata through the central node, the developers or users can easily leverage their resources.

 Nevertheless, in an edge computing scenario, metadata management is non-trivial, as developing such a central server is costly.
 This is because enormous small data pieces, chunks, and files, are scattered in geo-graphical distribution, and gathering and managing them in a centralized manner becomes infeasible, as the nodes within the continuum are usually volatile, highly changeable, and even unreliable \cite{9409738,10.1145/3464428}.
 Electing a consensus node with high availability in such a dynamic environment imposes high scheduling and maintenance costs \cite{IslamKumarHu2021}, prohibiting edge computing from being affordable.
 Furthermore, cost estimation, monitoring the remote nodes’ status, authentication, and service optimization is challenging.
-Therefore, instead of a consensus node, utilizing the edge resources in a decentralized and native way becomes critical.
+Therefore, utilizing the edge resources in a decentralized and native way instead of a consensus node becomes critical.

 Some typical applications like CDN and DNS accelerate the network’s data access speed.
 Specifically, CDN caches offer little in terms of general computational capabilities \cite{HarcholMushtaqFangEtAl2020}, while DNS \cite{HsuChoncholasBhardwajEtAl2020} introduces additional inevitable name resolution delays \cite{10.1145/3464428}.
 Nevertheless, the current IP architecture suitable for point-to-point communication is limited in distributed networks \cite{ZhangAfanasyevBurkeEtAl2014}.